wroleader/AudioTranscriptionHelper/README.md

 It requires a VOSK-compatible language model for the AutoTranscript feature to work.

-Please download a model here; https://alphacephei.com/vosk/models
+Please download a model here: https://alphacephei.com/vosk/models

 This software was tested and confirmed to work with the vosk-model-en-us-0.22-lgraph model.
 Any other model should work just as well though.